What is the Kamaishi Railway, the first railway in the Tohoku region and the third largest in Japan? [Kamaishi City, Iwate Prefecture]

 table of contents

-The Tohoku Shinkansen is currently the most prominent railway line that runs north to south through the Tohoku region.
+The Tohoku Shinkansen is currently the most prominent railway line that traverses the Tohoku region from north to south.

-The Tohoku Main Line, a conventional line that runs parallel to the Shinkansen, has been an important main line since it opened in 1891.
+The Tohoku Main Line, a conventional line that runs parallel to the Tohoku Shinkansen, has remained an important trunk line since its full opening in 1891.

 However, although the Tohoku Main Line has long been an important trunk line, it is not actually the first railway in the Tohoku region.